Omega Graduate School

-Omega Graduate School (formerly Oxford Graduate School) is a private graduate school in Dayton, Tennessee.
+Omega Graduate School (formerly Oxford Graduate School) is a private graduate school near Dayton, Tennessee.
 Omega Graduate School is accredited by the Transnational Association of Christian Colleges and Schools.
-Faculty are primarily Christian in their orientation, although OGS describes itself as "non-sectarian, non-profit, and non-discriminatory".
+Faculty are primarily Christian in their orientation, although OGS describes itself as "non-sectarian, non-profit, non-discriminatory, and non-partisan".
+It is also known as the American Centre for Research in the Social Sciences (ACRSS); and formerly known as the American Centre for Religion/Society Studies.

 History

 Omega Graduate School traces its origins to the Oxford Task Force (1974–1981), a group of professionals who explored how higher education might foster constructive social change.
 The task force recommended establishing a freestanding graduate institution for mature adult learners that would integrate faith and the social sciences.
 The school was chartered in 1981 under the leadership of Hollis L. Green, who served as president and chancellor until 2008.

 Located in the Crystal Springs community of Rhea County, Tennessee, the campus was developed in a retreat-like setting intended to provide opportunities for academic, personal, and spiritual growth.
 From its earliest years, the institution emphasized interdisciplinary research and the integration of religion and society, awarding degrees such as the Master of Letters (MLitt) in Family Life Education and Organizational Leadership, and the Doctor of Philosophy (DPhil/PhD) in social research.

 The doctoral program was structured around coursework, research seminars, and a dissertation, with areas of study including social research, philosophy, leadership, and communications.
-Students were also required to participate in intensive research residencies at the Library of Congress in Washington, D.C., and at Oxford University in the United Kingdom, reflecting the institution’s adoption of the European tutorial system alongside American graduate education models.